 • Jami Powell - DAA Network Coach

-• Daniel Read, PhD. - Senior Research Analyst, DPS Extended Learning and Community Schools
+• Daniel Read, Ph.D. - Senior Research Analyst, DPS Extended Learning and Community Schools

 • Chanin Strassburger - DAA Network Coach

-Denver stands out as a national model for multisector partnerships, proponents of quality in action, robust evaluation efforts of targeted programs and cutting edge work both in practice and policy.
+Denver stands out as a national model for multisector partnerships, proponents of quality in action, robust evaluation efforts of targeted programs and cutting-edge work in both practice and policy.

-Our work has gained recognition from well-known and respected organizations such as:
+In addition to our team members facilitating seminars on a national level, our work has gained recognition from well-known and respected organizations such as:

-Students spend significantly more time out of school than they do in the classrooms.
+Youth spend significantly more time out of school than they do in classrooms.
 It’s more important than ever that our afterschool programs build off the work happening during the school day.
 That’s why the Denver Afterschool Alliance developed a tool to show how afterschool programs support each of the five goals of the Denver Plan 2020—Denver Public Schools’ strategic plan.